quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ## Example use case

 1. Lab scientist drops files into _s3://RAW/raw/_
-2. Lambda function copies filess to _s3://RAW/other/prefix/_
+2. Lambda function copies files to _s3://RAW/other/prefix/_
 3. EDP listens to _s3://RAW/other/*_ and generates a `package-objects-ready` event.
 4. Second lambda fuction responds to `package-objects-ready` event and